-Many of you have probably heard about El Dorado, a fantastic city in America where, according to aboriginals, everything was made of gold.
+Many of you have probably heard about El Dorado myth, a fantastic city in America where, according to aboriginals, everything was made of gold.
 Many of the colonizers who heard about it, moved by ambition, undertook dangerous adventures just to find this magical spot.
 In my third visit to Colombia, I found out that it’s likely this myth started in a place very close to Bogotá: Guatavita.

 The first time I heard, or read, about El Dorado, I was a little child in Venezuela.
 According to that first version of the story, the colonizers were absolutely amazed by the golden pieces that decorated the aboriginal bodies.
 When they asked them how it was possible to have so much gold, the aboriginals said there was a place where everything was made of gold.
 It was implied in this first version that I heard (or read, I can’t remember now) that aboriginals were truly aware this place didn’t exist but wanted to get rid of these inquisitive foreigners as soon as they could.